 The single most useful thing you can do when working with R is to use an RStudio project and organise it sensibly (Field, 2026).
 An RStudio project is a folder containing a special file with the extension .Rproj that stores information about the containing folder and your environment.
 Most important, it sets the working directory to be the folder containing the project file, which means that accessing the files becomes a lot more straightforward than if you don’t use an RStudio project.
 Provided you have stored the files you need for your project within your project folder, you will be able to access it using only its file name (because R will automatically look for the file in your project folder).

-In terms of organising the project folder, Field (2026) recommends at a minimum having a folder called data for any data files, and one called something like quarto or docs for your quarto documents.
+In terms of organising the project folder, Field (2026) recommends at a minimum having a folder called data for any data files, and one called something like Quarto or docs for your Quarto documents.
 Different projects will have different needs though, so may need other folders too.
 Space prevents a detailed explanation of how to set up a project, but the resources section provides a video walkthrough and there is more detail in Field (2026).

 Packages and functions